 What’s the magical item that’ll set you back one-and-a-quarter mil?
 It’s a movie poster.
 Seriously.
 Granted, it’s a collectible, original movie poster from 1931, but still.
 The movie is Universal Pictures’ 1931 version of Dracula, with Bela Lugosi in the role of the titular blood-sucker.
 The poster has a sepia color scheme and features Dracula at the bottom center of the screen, surrounded by the supporting cast.
 The whole image is slightly obscured by an ominous-looking spider web that evokes imagery from the film itself.
 Its dimensions are 27 by 41 inches.
 Outrageous as it might seem, its price is small potatoes compared to how much money people spent on these other iconic movie props and costumes.

 This item is so expensive that if you click on it, a page comes up asking, “Please confirm that you want to add the item(s) listed below to your cart,” with an option to click “no, thank you” in addition to the “continue” option.
 Whether you view this as Amazon looking out for its customers, and taking an extra step to prevent regrettable impulse buys, or Amazon judging its customers for spending so much on a single item, you have to admit it’s a handy precautionary measure.
+These Amazon items are great gifts for anyone.

 The seller goes by “Poster_City,” and it seems like they might be having a little fun “trolling” potential buyers.
 If you run your mouse down the list of images of the item, on the left side of the page, you can see that they get increasingly zoomed in on Dracula’s eyes, until the cinematic vampire’s peepers fill the image.
 He stares into your soul as you consider clicking “Add to cart.”